 As we made our way back to Glasgow, we drove through Rannoch Mor and I recognised certain parts of the West Highland Way, which I had been hiking less than a month before.
 The trail shares the narrow valleys with the main road along this section, and it was nice to be reminded of my other recent Highland experience.

 Following the A82 towards Glasgow, the road gets narrower and narrower as you close in on Loch Lomond.
-This is one of the moments, when I’m always happy to sit in the backseat, not having to worry about navigating the windy roads along the loch!
+This is one of the moments, when I’m always happy to sit in the back seat, not having to worry about navigating the windy roads along the loch!

 While there are many beautiful car parks and resting places along Loch Lomond, most tours stop in the little village of Luss.
-We spent half an hour here – enough time to stroll through the village and to the beach, or to grab a takeaway coffee at one of the local cafes.
+We spent half an hour here – enough time to stroll through the village and to the beach or to grab a takeaway coffee at one of the local cafes.

 In Scottish fashion, it had finally stopped raining and Loch Lomond presented itself from its most gorgeous side!

-From Luss it was a quick 40 minute drive into Glasgow’s city centre, where Charlie dropped us off with another bag full recommendations for things to do in the city.
+From Luss, it was a quick 40-minute drive into Glasgow’s city centre, where Charlie dropped us off with another bag full recommendations for things to do in the city.

-More about Timberbush Tours
+About Timberbush Tours

 Timberbush Tours was founded in 1998 by couple June and Gary Voy.
 They started with just one coach en route to Oban, but today there are over 30 Timberbush Tours employees operating a fleet of coaches across the country.
 Timberbush Tours offers 1, 2 and 3-day tours starting daily in Edinburgh and Glasgow, which include destinations such as the Isle of Skye, Loch Ness and Inverness, Glencoe and the Highlands, Oban, St Andrews, the Borders Region and even Northumbria.

 I have also tried their epic day trip to Holy Island and Alnwick Castle in England, which starts from Edinburgh!